Acceptable Use Policy

 The steps we can take in response to breaches of this policy

 When we consider that a breach of this policy has occurred, we may take such action as we deem appropriate.
-Failure to comply with its terms constitutes a material breach of the terms of your right to use our websites, apps, platform and services, and therefore it may result in our taking all or any of the following actions:
+Failure to comply with its terms constitutes a material breach of the terms of your right to use our websites, partner portal, apps and services, and therefore it may result in our taking all or any of the following actions:

 - block offending content.

-- immediate, temporary or permanent withdrawal of your right to use our website, apps, platform and/or any service.
+- immediate, temporary or permanent withdrawal of your right to use our website, partner portal, apps and/or any service.

 - issue of a warning to you.

 - legal proceedings against you for re-imbursement of all costs on an indemnity basis (including, but not limited to, reasonable administrative and legal costs) resulting from the breach.

 - disclosure of information to law enforcement authorities as we reasonably feel is necessary or required by law.

 We exclude our liability for all action we may take in response to breaches of this policy.
 The actions we may take are not limited to those set out above, and we may take any other action we reasonably deem appropriate.

 We’re the Egress Software Technologies Group.
 You can find out more details about us at www.egress.com/about and you can contact us at email@example.com.
 When contacting us we strongly recommend you don’t email us confidential or personal information.
 If you do, it’s at your own risk although the terms of this policy will apply to our use of that information.

 Who we are